-- 353. The Council may suspend or revoke or refuse to renew a driver licence (private hire or hackney carriage) on any of the following grounds: - a. that since the grant of the licence the licensee has been convicted of an offence involving dishonesty, indecency or violence; or - b. that since the grant of the licence the licensee has been convicted of an offence under or has failed to comply with Town Police Clauses Act 1847 or Part II of the Local Government (Miscellaneous Provisions) Act 1976; or - c. any other reasonable cause. - 354.
+- 357. The Council may suspend or revoke or refuse to renew a driver licence (private hire or hackney carriage) on any of the following grounds: - a. that since the grant of the licence the licensee has been convicted of an offence involving dishonesty, indecency or violence; or

+- b. that since the grant of the licence the licensee has been convicted of an offence under or has failed to comply with Town Police Clauses Act 1847 or Part II of the Local Government (Miscellaneous Provisions) Act 1976; - c.
+Since the grant of the licence has been convicted of an immigration offence or required to pay an immigration penalty; or - d. any other reasonable cause. - 358.
 In addition the following revisions to Section 61 were introduced under Section 52 of The Road Safety Act 2006: - a.
-(2A) Subject to subsection (2B) of this section, a suspension or revocation of the licence of a driver under this section takes effect at the end of the period of 21 days beginning with the day on which the notice is given to the driver under subsection (2)(a) of this section.

-- b.
-(2B) If it appears that the interests of public safety require the suspension or revocation of the licence to have immediate effect, and the notice given to the driver under subsection (2) (a) of this section includes a statement that that is so and an explanation why, the suspension or revocation takes effect when the notice is given to the driver. - 355.
+(2A) Subject to subsection (2B) of this section, a suspension or revocation of the licence of a driver under this section takes effect at the end of the period of 21 days beginning with the day on which the notice is given to the driver under subsection (2)(a) of this section. - b.
+(2B) If it appears that the interests of public safety require the suspension or revocation of the licence to have immediate effect, and the notice given to the driver under subsection (2) (a) of this section includes a statement that that is so and an explanation why, the suspension or revocation takes effect when the notice is given to the driver. - 359.
 Where the Council suspends, revokes or refuses to renew a driver licence under s.61 LG (MP) Act 1976 it shall give the driver written notice of the grounds for the decision within fourteen days.
 The driver must return to the Council the Driver badge.
 The driver may appeal to a Magistrates' Court.
 Any appeal must be lodged within 21 days of notification of the decision.
 Except in the case of a Road Safety Act suspension the driver badge may be retained once an appeal is lodged at the Magistrates Courts.